-- Skaters must include steps/linking steps. - The pattern is free, it must cover at least 3/4 of the rink.
-It has a time limit depending on the category.
+- Skaters must include steps/linking steps. - The pattern is free, it must cover at least 3⁄4 of the length of the rink.
+It has a time limit depending on the category. - It MUST start from the short side of the rink and can finish in any part of the rink.